zaphosting/docs/docs/dedicated-linux-ubuntu.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/6mr5kAKJQ39iJt5/preview)

 Your server configures its network interface automatically by using dhcp.
-The adapter`eno1` is the default network adapter of your ZAP Dedicated Server.
+The adapter `eno1` is the default network adapter of your ZAP Dedicated Server.

-we proceed by ticking "Done"
+We proceed by ticking "Done"

 ***